philosowaffle/obisidian-work-template/002 meta/plugins/plugins/QuickAdd Plugin.md

 3. Follow the Prompts and your file will be created with the correct template and within the correct location
 4. Fill out remaining pieces of the file metadata once created

+> [!tip]
+> QuickAdd can also be launched using inline slash commands.
+For example try typing `/meeting` inline in a note to trigger the Meeting quick add wizard.

 ## ⚙️ Settings

 ## ⚠️ Dependencies and Integrations